POSSIBLE-X/wsl-setup/README.md

-# MERLOT Dev Environment WSL Setup
+# POSSIBLE Dev Environment WSL Setup

-This repository contains scripts that allows for creating a development environment in order to develop for the MERLOT marketplace.
+This repository contains scripts that allows for creating a development environment in order to develop for the POSSIBLE project.

-To set up the MERLOT WSL on your Windows system you can simply run
+To set up the POSSIBLE WSL on your Windows system you can simply run

-    .\merlot-wsl-setup.bat
+    .\possible-wsl-setup.bat

 in a Powershell.

-For details please see https://github.com/merlot-education/.github/blob/main/Docs/DevEnv.md